Chidambaram: From finance minister to kingpin, the big political twist in INX Media case

 In September 2012, the Supreme Court granted him bail, and allowed him to return to Gujarat.
 He then contested and won the 2012 Assembly election from Naranpura constituency.

-Notably, the current director of the Enforcement Directorate, SK Mishra, also worked under Chidambaram when he was home minister.
+Notably, the current director of the Enforcement Directorate, S K Mishra, also worked under Chidambaram when he was home minister.